Materials form the foundation for the production of durable tools.

 03. Surface crack

-Longitudinal cracks found on the surface of high-speed steel raw materials are very common.
+Longitudinal cracks on the surface of high-speed steel raw materials are a common occurrence.

-(1) In hot rolling, stress concentration occurs during the cooling process, and cracks are caused along the scratch line because the surface cracks are not completely removed, or the surface is scratched by the die hole.
+(1) During hot rolling, stress concentration may occur during the cooling process, leading to cracks along scratch lines due to incomplete removal of surface cracks or scratches caused by die holes.

-(2) During hot rolling, folds due to poor die holes or large feed rates will cause cracks along the fold lines in the subsequent processing.
+(2) Poor die holes or large feed rates during hot rolling can lead to folds, which cause cracks along fold lines in subsequent processing.

-(3) During hot rolling, cracks could be produced because the rolling stop temperature is too low, or the cooling rate is too fast.
+(3) Cracks can be produced during hot rolling if the rolling stop temperature is too low or the cooling rate is too fast.

-Figure 6 shows the surface crack of φ30mm W18 steel (heat etching with 1:1 HCl), and the depth reaches 6mm.
+Figure 6 shows the surface crack of φ30mm W18 steel, with a depth of 6mm, as depicted through heat etching with 1:1 HCl.

 Figure 6 Surface crack